HomeGuidesMemory & learning

 • Working memory: short-lived, capacity-limited processing space.

-• Semantic memory: facts, vocabulary, formulas, definitions, concepts.
+• Semantic memory: facts, vocabulary, formulas, concepts.

-• Episodic memory: autobiographical experiences with context and emotion.
+• Episodic memory: contextual autobiographical experiences.

-• Procedural memory: skills that become automated through practice.
+• Procedural memory: skills automated through practice.

 Sleep and consolidation